gymrek-lab/gymreklab.github.io/doc/Expanse.rst

 ``--pty`` is what specifically makes this treated as an interactive session

-To run a script with SLURM: first add special flags to the script
+To run a script noninteractively with SLURM: first add special :code:`SBATCH` flags to the script

 .. code-block:: bash